Bruno Paul: United State School for Fine and Applied Art

 After the war, Paul relocated to various cities in Germany before returning to Berlin in 1955.
 He died there in 1968 at the age of 94.
 Paul is buried in the Waldfriedhof Zehlendorf cemetery in Berlin, in a designated Ehrengrab maintained by the government.

 Architecture

-Paul's architectural work, some also attributable to students and apprentices, includes:
+Paul's architectural work, some of which is also attributable to students and apprentices, includes: